Points of bounded height in images of morphisms of weighted projective stacks with applications to counting elliptic curves: Introduction

+Our results for counting points on weighted projective stacks have immediate consequences for counting elliptic curves \textit{equipped} with a prescribed level structure.
+With some additional work we are able to count elliptic curves which \textit{admit} a prescribed level structure.

-More generally, one can ask about the frequency of isomorphism classes of elliptic curves with other prescribed level structures.
-Let $N$ be a positive integer and $G$ a subgroup of $\GL_2(\Z/N\Z)$.
-An elliptic curve $E$ over $K$ \emph{admits a $G$-level structure} if there is a $(\Z/N\Z)$-basis for the (geometric) $N$-torsion subgroup $E[N](\overline{K})$, such that the image of the mod-$N$ Galois representation
+Let $N$ be a positive integer and let $G$ be a subgroup of $\GL_2(\Z/N\Z)$.
+An elliptic curve $E$ over a number field $K$ is said to \textbf{admit a $G$-level structure} if there is a $(\Z/N\Z)$-basis for the (geometric) $N$-torsion subgroup, $E[N](\overline{K})$, such that the image of the mod-$N$ Galois representation,